 How many types of otters are there?

 Otters have a wide distribution across the world.
 They all need water to survive, but different species will spend more or less time on land than others.
-All otters are part of the Lutrinae subfamily, part of the Mustelidae family.
-There are 13 different species of otter, if you include the North American river otter (Lontra canadensis) and the southern river otter (Lontra provocax) as two separate species.
+All otters are part of the Lutrinae subfamily, which is a part of the Mustelidae family.
+There are 13 different species of otters, if you include the North American river otter (Lontra canadensis) and the southern river otter (Lontra provocax) as two separate species.

-Below we share with you all of the different types of otter you can find.
-We provide information about their behaviors and physical characteristics, as well their conservation status.
+Below we share with you all of the different types of otters you can find.
+We provide information about their behaviors and physical characteristics, as well as their conservation status.
 You can also see photos of each different type of otter to see what they look like for yourself.

 1. Asian small-clawed otter (Amblonyx cinereus)

-Their name derives from the fact the toes on their paws are short and do not extent much from their pads.
+Their name derives from the fact the toes on their paws are short and do not extend much from their pads.
 They are the smallest otter species in Asia with their top weight range being about 7.7 lb.
-They have brown colored fur with a grayish cream underside.
-They feed mainly on invertebrates, such as crabs, mollusks and insects, but can also consume fish, rodents, snakes and amphibians.
+They have brown-colored fur with a grayish-cream underside.
+They feed mainly on invertebrates, such as crabs, mollusks, and insects, but can also consume fish, rodents, snakes, and amphibians.
+Interestingly, their social nature is notable, as they often live in family groups, engaging in playful interactions that are vital for their development and bonding.

 2. African clawless otter (Aonyx capensis)

-Also known as the Cape clawless otter, swamp otter or groot otter, this type of otter is distributed widely throughout sub-Saharan Africa.
-They are also a freshwater otter species which rarely strays onto land.
+Also known as the Cape clawless otter, swamp otter, or groot otter, this type of otter is distributed widely throughout sub-Saharan Africa.
+They are also a freshwater otter species that rarely stray onto land.
 Although they may spend time in marine environments, they require freshwater access to survive.
-They live on rocky shores, mangroves, estuaries, reservoirs and even in savannahs where water is present.
+They live on rocky shores, mangroves, estuaries, reservoirs, and even in savannahs where water is present.

 One of the largest otter species, they can measure anywhere between 22 and 79 lb.
-Their name derives from the fact they lack claws, with the exception of one small claw on their main digit which they use for self-grooming.
+Their name derives from the fact they lack claws, with the exception of one small claw on their main digit, which they use for self-grooming.
 They are sociable and will even help protect other members of their group by screaming loudly in the presence of predators.
+Their diet is diverse, including frogs, crabs, and fish, and they are known to be skillful hunters in both water and on land.

 3. Sea otter (Enhydra lutris)